 Much of the network’s projects and initiatives are designed and delivered by three programmatic work areas, overseen by steering groups that comprise individual academic and professional staff from across the member universities, and are chaired by senior academics from within the network.
 Each work area is supported by a dedicated member of the U21 Management Team.
-These three clusters - Educational Innovation, Researcher Engagement and Student Experience - receive annual funding to work individually and collectively in order to:
+These three clusters - Educational Innovation, Researcher Engagement and Student Experience - receive annual funding to work individually and collectively.

 Work with colleagues across the network in collaborating and sharing best practice, expertise and resources that address key issues in university education; to realise the benefits of research-inspired teaching and facilitate the development of innovative approaches to teaching and learning, curriculum design and staff development.